GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIScriptAlias.rst

     mean the application will run as the user that Apache would normally run as.

+    If the name takes the form ``%{ENV:variable}``, the process group name will be taken from the named Apache environment variable.

 **application-group=name**
     Defines which application group a WSGI application or set of WSGI applications belongs to.
 All WSGI applications within the same